Weather Warnings - Flood Advice - East Gippsland

 and Gippsland Lakes)

-In the 24 hours to 9 AM Wednesday widespread heavy rainfall was recorded in the
+In the 24 hours to 9 am Tuesday rainfall totals have ranged from 10 to 35mm in

 Note: This Flood Watch means that people living or working along rivers and